Welcome, and thank you for being here.

 - Kidney infections

-The exact use depends on the type and severity of infection.
+The exact use depends on the type and severity of infection, it could also combine with some other medications to perform a major functions.

 💉 Dosage and How It Is Taken